 On 7 February, Leung Chun-ying encounters a demonstration on his tour to the flower fairs.

-Leung Kwok-hung, a member of League viagra online of Social Democrats and councilor, is waiting for Leung Chun-ying.
+Leung Kwok-hung, a member of League of Social Democrats and councilor, is waiting for Leung Chun-ying.
 Lew Mon-hung, Leung Chun-ying’s supporter during his elective campaign, reports that Leung fails to fulfill the promise of giving Lew certain post in return for his support.

 Upon their arrival, Leung Chun-ying and his wife are surrounded by a large crowd of staffs, journalists and protesters.